 Families celebrating the 4th of July in Seaside might just as likely be wearing windbreakers as swim suits and shorts, but fog, wind, or sun, the party is happening!
-The Celebrate Freedom 4th of July parade starts at 11 am at the Seaside Museum, ending at the annual Old-Fashioned Social.
+The Celebrate Freedom 4th of July parade starts at the Seaside Museum, ending at the annual Old-Fashioned Social.
 The party goes on all day until it’s dark enough for fireworks on the beach.
 While not waiting for the parade, buy taffy at the famous Seaside Candy Man or make sand castles on the wide, open beach.

 Where to stay: find a vacation home near the beach and rent it for the whole week to enjoy the town before and after the crowds descend.

 Among the most patriotic resort towns in America, Branson’s celebration starts with a parade-type event families can participate in!
-The Spirit of ’76 celebration at Branson Stockstill Park and Branson Landing starts at 9 am, during which you can join others donning their red, white, and blue for a family-friendly event.
+The Spirit of ’76 celebration at Branson Stockstill Park and Branson Landing traditionally starts at 9 am, during which you can join others donning their red, white, and blue for a family-friendly event.
 Ice cream and flags are complimentary, which you can bring with you to one of the many fireworks displays on nearby Table Rock Lake or in Moonshine State Park.

 Where to stay: the Chateau on the Lake Resort is the site of the best evening fireworks, and offers swimming, boating, a full-scale spa, and dining for the remainder of your vacation in Branson.